Louise Danse

 Louise Danse (1867 – 1948) was a Belgian painter.

 Life and work

-She was the daughter of the painter Auguste Danse who was her first teacher.
+She was the daughter of the engraver Auguste Danse who was her first teacher.
 Her sister Marie Danse was also a painter.
 Her mother was the sister of the painter Constantin Meunier.
 Louise was a painter but is better known for her etchings, which were published by her husband, the publisher Robert Sand (1876-1936).

 Her etching Portrait of Mlle.
 Dethier, was included in the 1905 book Women Painters of the World.

 She became a founding member of the Brussels graphic artist collective L’Estampe in 1906, along with her sister Marie and her husband, who became the group's secretary.